Perfect Pillowy Potato Gnocchi

 - Knead well to ensure all the ingredients are incorporated.
 Cover and let the dough rest for 30 minutes to absorb all the flour.

-- After 30 minutes, add the remaining flour a bit at a time, adding only enough to ensure the dough is not sticky at all.
+- After 30 minutes, add the remaining flour a bit at a time, only enough to ensure the dough is not sticky.
 The dough should not be sticky at all.

 Knead the Dough: